lyz-code/blue-book/docs/orgmode.md

 })
 ```

+## Be ready when breaking changes come

+The developers have [created an issue](https://github.com/nvim-orgmode/orgmode/issues/217) to track breaking changes, subscribe to it so you're notified in advance.

 # Usage

 If you are new to Orgmode, check the [vim Dotoo video](https://www.youtube.com/watch?v=nsv33iOnH34), it's another plugin but the developers say it's the same.
 If you, like me, prefer written tutorials check the hands-on [tutorial](https://github.com/nvim-orgmode/orgmode/wiki/Getting-Started).